EdwardMa-MMH/Master/README.md

 # XPU-Menghang Ma: Research on Glioma Segmentation and Genotyping Algorithm Based on Multimodal Medical Image

-This is the Python implementation of XPU-Menghang Ma's master paper "Multi-Task Learning for Automated Glioma Segmentation and IDH Genotyping in Multi-parametric MRI".
+This is the Python implementation of XPU-Menghang Ma master paper "Multi-Task Learning for Automated Glioma Segmentation and IDH Genotyping in Multi-parametric MRI".

 ## MSA-FPN
 ### Datasets